TrellixVulnTeam/luigi_3P9D/README.md

 x = 1 # This is also a comment
 ```

-Block comments are explicitly not supported, in order to support context-independent line-by-line parsing.
+Multi-line comments are explicitly not supported, in order to support context-independent line-by-line parsing.

 ## Identifiers and keywords